-2. What is step therapy?
+4. What is step therapy?

-Step therapy requires you to try a preferred generic or brand medication to treat a particular condition before the plan will cover another (usually more expensive) drug that your doctor may have prescribed.
-Step therapy is intended to reduce costs to you and BMC by encouraging the use of medications that are less expensive, but can still treat your condition effectively.
-With step therapy, Express Scripts/Medco and your doctor work together before certain prescriptions can be filled under the medical plan.
+Step therapy means that certain medications may not be covered unless you have first tried another medication or therapy.
+One type of step therapy is preferred drug step therapy which requires you to try a preferred generic or brand medication to treat a particular condition before the plan will cover another (usually more expensive) drug that your doctor may have prescribed.
+Preferred drug step therapy is intended to reduce costs to you and BMC by encouraging the use of medications that are less expensive, but can still treat your condition effectively.
+With preferred drug step therapy, Express Scripts and your doctor work together before certain prescriptions can be filled under the medical plan.